metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Optional:

 - `database_fragmentation_threshold` (Attributes) DatabaseFragmentationThreshold defines triggers for when database compaction should start. (see [below for nested schema](#nestedatt--spec--cluster--auto_compaction--database_fragmentation_threshold))
-- `parallel_compaction` (Boolean) ParallelCompaction controls whether database and view compactions can happen in parallel.
+- `parallel_compaction` (Boolean) ParallelCompaction controls whether database and view compactions can happenin parallel.
 - `time_window` (Attributes) TimeWindow allows restriction of when compaction can occur. (see [below for nested schema](#nestedatt--spec--cluster--auto_compaction--time_window))
-- `tombstone_purge_interval` (String) TombstonePurgeInterval controls how long to wait before purging tombstones.
-This field must be in the range 1h-1440h, defaulting to 72h.
-More info:  https://golang.org/pkg/time/#ParseDuration
+- `tombstone_purge_interval` (String) TombstonePurgeInterval controls how long to wait before purging tombstones.This field must be in the range 1h-1440h, defaulting to 72h.More info:  https://golang.org/pkg/time/#ParseDuration
 - `view_fragmentation_threshold` (Attributes) ViewFragmentationThreshold defines triggers for when view compaction should start. (see [below for nested schema](#nestedatt--spec--cluster--auto_compaction--view_fragmentation_threshold))

 <a id="nestedatt--spec--cluster--auto_compaction--database_fragmentation_threshold"></a>